JanineCHEN/FP4S/README.md

 Official code and instructions for [**"Floor Plan Image Segmentation Via Scribble-Based Semi-Weakly Supervised Learning: A Style and Category-Agnostic Approach"**](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4727643)

-The paper has been submitted to **Automation in Construction** and is currently under peer review.

 The authors will make the annotated floor plan image datasets, the model code and the model weights of the best performance available for future research soon.

 # Introduction